chris-schmitz/L5SimpleFM/readme.md

 - [Exceptions](#user-content-exceptions)

 # Quick Examples

-L5SimpleFM allows you to make declarative queries against a hosted FileMaker database via the SimpleFM bundle.

-e.g.

 Performing a find on the `web_Users` layout in a FileMaker database for a user with the `web_Users::username` value of  **chris.schmitz** and the `web_Users::status` of **active** would look like this: